-The system was developed in the late fifties by the chairman of a chess club in Hengelo (Holland).
-His name was Keizer (which is the Dutch word for “Emperor”) and the system has been named after him later.
+The system was developed in the late fifties by the chairman of a chess club in Hengelo (Netherlands).
+His name was Keizer and the system has been named after him later.
 He found for his club that is was very annoying that players who appeared on the club very well might not be able to play, as there opponent did not show up.
 Round robin competitions suffer from this problem.
 There are a fixed number of rounds.
 Everyone has to play everyone else.
 If someone’s opponent doesn’t show up then he can’t play.
 If more opponents don’t show up then a number of players may not be able to play.
 They are forced to play blitz games or so.
 Another well-known problem of Round Robin competitions is that very uninteresting games may be scheduled.
 Usually a game between a 1900 rating player and a 1400 rated opponent is not really interesting.

 Swiss pairing systems can be used to work around these problems but they have some problems as well.
 Usually you are not allowed to play the same opponent twice (although no-one will really stop you from doing so).
 Furthermore Swiss is complex to pair and the scoring has some drawbacks.
 They tend to be pretty leveling.
 Someone can play bad in a number of rounds, can recover against a number of weak opponents en with a sprint in the final rounds he can finish on a nice position anyway.
 Especially when the number of rounds is high (more than 10) then this is an important drawback of Swiss.

 So Keizer came up with a system which handles these problems well – or at least better.
 Important ideas behind Keizer are:

 - Not everyone will play anyone else during the tournament.
 Maybe because the number of participants exceed (by far) the number of playing rounds.
 Or because this results in more interesting games.